uzkjzjjz/datadog-agent/docs/cloud-workload-security/backend.md

             "required": [
                 "family",
                 "ip",
-                "port"
+                "port",
+                "protocol"
             ],
-            "description": "IPPortFamilySerializer is used to serialize an IP, port, and address family context to JSON" },
+            "description": "IPPortFamilyProtocolSerializer is used to serialize an IP, Port, address family and protocol context to JSON"
+        },
         "MMapEvent": {
             "properties": {